blankRiot96/pyhb/CONTRIBUTING.md

     small change is highly recommended.
   - Okay, you have made it this far, by now if you had followed the instructions along the way, we believe you are ready to start writing some code!
-  - Read our guide on <a href="https://github.com/blankRiot96/pyhb/blob/main/CONTRIBUTING.md#Writing code for pyhb">writing code for pyhb</a>
+  - Read our guide on <a href="https://github.com/blankRiot96/pyhb/blob/main/CONTRIBUTING.md#Writing-code-for-pyhb">writing code for pyhb</a>

 ## Issues
   - There is no need to make issues for small changes such as typo correction or few line code changes.